Easy 4-Ingredient Dancing Hearts Experiment

 Here’s what that would look like:

-- Monday: Introduce the compounds used in the dancing hearts experiment (water, vinegar, baking and soda).
+• Introduce the compounds used in the dancing hearts experiment (water, vinegar and baking soda).
 Talk about how they are used in the kitchen for cooking and the main ingredients in supplies for a more natural way of cleaning.
-Watch a few YouTube videos.

-- Wednesday: play a guessing game using foods, drinks, and cleaning supplies and have your kids guess which ingredients go in them.
-For example, pancakes would have baking soda whereas a picture of a tea glass would have vinegar in it.
+• Play a guessing game using foods, drinks, and cleaning supplies, and have your kids guess which ingredients go in them.
+For example, pancakes would have baking soda whereas a picture of a salad dressing would have vinegar in it.

-- Friday: do the Dancing Hearts experiment and review concepts taught/learned throughout the week.
+• Do the Dancing Hearts experiment and review concepts taught throughout the week.

 Time to Experiment!